defland/bhpcore/doc/tor.md

-TOR SUPPORT IN AIT CORE
+TOR SUPPORT IN BHP CORE
 =======================

 It is possible to run Aither Core as a Tor hidden service, and connect to such services.